MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 1. Make sure that the **.env** file is populated with the resource information.

 > [!NOTE]
-> The v-Core-based Azure Cosmos DB for MongoDB account will need a firewall rule to allow access from your current public IP address.
-If your v-Core-based Azure Cosmos DB for MongoDB account was generated by the *create-azure-resources.ps1* script, it should have created the firewall rule for you.
-Check the existing firewall rules under the ***Networking*** *Setting* section of the *v-Core-based Azure Cosmos DB for MongoDB Account*.
+> The vCore-based Azure Cosmos DB for MongoDB account will need a firewall rule to allow access from your current public IP address.
+If your vCore-based Azure Cosmos DB for MongoDB account was generated by the *create-azure-resources.ps1* script, it should have created the firewall rule for you.
+Check the existing firewall rules under the ***Networking*** *Setting* section of the *vCore-based Azure Cosmos DB for MongoDB Account*.
 If you are not sure what your current public IP address is, you can use the following command to find out:
 > ```powershell
 > Invoke-RestMethod -Uri 'http://ipinfo.io/ip' -Method Get
 > ```